 Sports cards as a collectible and tradable item have been around since the 19th century.
 They were a huge craze for a very long time until they steadily became far more niche by the end of the millennium.
+Digital forms of sports cards collectibles are making a comeback in the form of NFT sports cards.

 A rather small but considerable part of this development was the rise of digital technology.
 Even contemporary non-memorabilia trading cards such as Magic: The Gathering faced pressure from digital collections such as Hearthstone and Shadowverse, which were poised to take advantage of the internet, and the inherent portability and virtual asset collecting it offered.